gregor-tokarev/casher-core/README.md

 ## Casher

-Casher is opensource e-commerce engine.
-Build with javascript
+Casher is opensource e-commerce engine, which built with javascript.